adefiqri12/ironwarden/README.md

 - **AI-Biometric Security**
    Integrate AI-powered biometric authentication methods (e.g. facial recognition, fingerprint recognition) to provide an additional layer of security for accessing the password manager.

+### Todolist

+- [ ] Edit master password with a 12-word seed phrase.
+- [ ] Lock access after 10 failed login attempts, with an option to recover using a 12-word seed phrase.
+- [ ] Enable cloud backup for database storage.
+- [ ] Add randomly generated, readable usernames with an expanded English dictionary.
+- [ ] Add support for text-based data storage (e.g., notes).
+- [ ] Implement a search feature for stored accounts.
+- [ ] Enable OTP-based 2FA (using `pyotp`) for enhanced security.

 ## Disclaimer